 The Foundation Licence?

 The Foundation Licence is an introductory licence to encourage new amateur radio operators to get a taste of the hobby, and to get on-air.
-As a Foundation licence holder, you’ll have access at low power to a range of different frequencies, but you can gain more power and privileges as you progress to the Intermediate and Full licences.
+As a Foundation licence holder, you’ll have access to a range of different frequencies, and if you enjoy the hobby, may want to progress to the Intermediate and Full licences.

-Getting a Foundation Licence will allow you to transmit on the VHF / UHF and HF bands up to a power of up to 10 watts, which with a modest aerial and radio will be enough to get you into much of Europe and beyond.
+Getting a Foundation Licence will allow you to transmit on the VHF / UHF and HF bands up to a power of up to 25 watts, which with a modest aerial and radio will be enough to get your radio signals into much of Europe and beyond.

 How to get started in amateur radioThese two videos explain a little more about the hobby, and how to get started by getting a Foundation licence: |